 Mode of instruction

-Additional reading material will be made available on Blackboard.
+A reading list will be made available before the course starts.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, email@example.com.